 Sami has toured the US, Europe, and Australia with various projects, appearing at NYC venues like the Cutting Room, Brooklyn Bowl, and National Sawdust, and at music festivals like Sydney Fest, SXSW and Meltasia.
 Stevens has led the Cape Cod Symphony Orchestra, performed numerous times in Boston's Jordan Hall, and sung the national anthem in Fenway Park at age 16.
 Additionally, Sami acts as lead vocalist for in faux Italian 70’s soundtrack band Tredici Bacci (NNA Records), and prog soundtrack group Morricone Youth (Country Club Records).

 Sami's latest project is The Man I Love, formed in the summer of 2015.
-Incorporating classic soul, RnB, jazz, and singer-songwriter lyricism, Sami Stevens and The Man I Love plays music written by Stevens, arranged in a collaboration with the band.
-The band released their first album And I'm Right through Leesta Vall Records in September 2017.
+Incorporating elements of classic RnB, jazz, and singer-songwriter lyricism, Sami Stevens and The Man I Love plays music written by Stevens, arranged in a collaboration with the band.
+The band released their first album And I'm Right (Leesta Vall Records) in Autumn of 2017 on vinyl.

 Sami has studied privately with Dominique Eade, Kate McGarry, John McNeil, and Jeanie Lovetri.
 She graduated from the New England Conservatory of music with a BM in Vocal Jazz Performance and from Tufts University with a BA in Psychology in the fall of 2014.
 Sami grew up in East Winthrop, Maine, and is currently living in Brooklyn, NY.